Skip to main content

 Happy NAVing everyone!

-The fourth maintenace release of the 5.8 series of NAV is now out!
+The first feature release of the 5.16 series of NAV is now out!

 The source code is available for download at GitHub.

-New packages for Debian 10 (Buster) and 11 (Bullseye) are available in our APT repository as usual.
+New packages for Debian 12 (Bookworm), 11 (Bullseye) and 13 (Trixie) are available in our APT repository.

-Please be extra aware of config file changes.
+Please be extra aware of config file changes, especially in ipdevpoll.conf.
 Look out for *.dpkg-dist files in /etc/nav and make sure to update your running config.

 Fixed